 - Fear of speaking up

-A good culture that wants to foster creativity must make it easier for everyone to speak up, criticize and share ideas.
-It’s especially important in hierarchical organization where lower level employees can feel intimidated by bosses and management.
+A good culture that wants to foster creativity must make it easier for everyone to speak up, criticize, and share ideas.
+It’s especially important in hierarchical organizations where lower level employees can feel intimidated by bosses and management.

 - Fear of failure

 The fear of failure, present in almost each one of us, stands in the way of trying, thinking and executing new and daring ideas.

 Many of us tend to cling to the “devil we know” rather